 1. All natural

-Coming from the honeycomb of the honeybee, beeswax is a completely all natural substance straight from Mother Nature.
+Coming from the honeycomb of the honeybee, beeswax is a completely all-natural substance straight from Mother Nature.
 Honeybees consume honey and pollen to produce the wax.
 It takes about eight pounds of honey to produce just one pound of beeswax.

 Like honey, beeswax has antibacterial properties helping keep things clean and reducing risks of contamination.
-This makes it a common ingredient in skin treatments, salves and more.
+This makes it a common ingredient in skin treatments, salves, and more.

 Beeswax is also thought to have antifungal properties preventing the growth of yeasts and other fungi.

-While it wouldn’t provide you many nutrients, beeswax is non-toxic and safe if ingested which is one of the reasons it makes an excellent lip balm.
+While it wouldn’t provide you with many nutrients, beeswax is non-toxic and safe if ingested which is one of the reasons it makes an excellent lip balm.